Four Consumer Trends Defining the New Normal in Southeast Asia

 Without a doubt, COVID-19 has caused unprecedented disruption with profound impacts on economies, businesses and consumers, changing the way we live, work and shop.
 While no one can predict what the new possible will be, it is clear that economies will not emerge unscathed.
 Not to mention, the daily routines and lifestyles of consumers, redefined by social distancing and a new contactless economy, will change consumer behaviors—some permanently.

 As consumers continue to struggle with the spread of the virus, lockdowns and new daily regimes, they are also affected by rising unemployment and deteriorating earnings.
-In Southeast Asia, where more households fall into lower-income segments, there is a growing anxiety that undermines the consumer sentiment.
-Many are planning to delay or forego bigger-ticket purchases and seeking better value.
+In Southeast Asia, where more households fall into lower-income segments, there is growing anxiety that undermines consumer sentiment.
+Many are planning to delay or forego bigger-ticket purchases and seek better value.
 We also saw a shift in brand loyalty.

 SEA’s underbanked & unbanked’s challenge:

 One major phenomenon that has emerged from the COVID-19 pandemic is the higher demand for e-commerce and digital payments.
 This however poses a major challenge because of the 400 million adults in Southeast Asia, only 104 million are fully “banked” and enjoy full access to financial services.
 Another 98 million are “Underbanked”, while 198 million remain “Unbanked” and do not own a bank account.
 Nearly 70 percent of all businesses in Southeast Asia are driven by small and medium enterprises with millions of mom and pop shops scattered everywhere within cities and rural areas.
 These segments of the market are most adversely affected by the digital challenges of the contactless economy.